 We will never sell your personal information.
 Under GDPR regulation you can select to share your information with a visiting company e.g. Scottish Ballet, when you buy tickets for a Scottish Ballet performance.
 We are currently investigating how to put this option in place on our website purchase page.

-We may share generalised information with other organisations, such as Creative Scotland and Culture Republic, to help analyse audience development, ticket sales and funding.
+We may share generalised information with other organisations, such as Creative Scotland to help analyse audience development, ticket sales and funding.
 This data is entirely anonymised and relates to information such as audience drive time based on postcode.
 Under certain circumstances we may be required to disclose your Personal Information in response to valid requests by public authorities such as the Police or security services.